jsm9720/CBIR-SubSG/README.md

   - Graph Similarity method that appllied with A* Algorithm to GED

 ## Train GNN encoder
-1. Train the encoder : `python3 -m subgraph_matching.train`.
+1. Train the encoder : `python3 -m cbir_subsg.train`.
 Note that a trained order embedding model checkpoint is provided in `ckpt/model.pt`.
-2. Optionally, analyze the trained encoder via `python3 -m subgraph_matching.test`
+2. Optionally, analyze the trained encoder via `python3 -m cbir_subsg.test`

 ## Usage
 Scene Graph data (`common/data.py`) can be used to train the model.
-Transfer the learned model to make inference on scene graph data (see `subgraph_matching/test.py`).
+Transfer the learned model to make inference on scene graph data (see `cbir_subsg/test.py`).

-Available configurations can be found in `subgraph_matching/config.py`.
+Available configurations can be found in `cbir_subsg/config.py`.

 ## Dependencies
 The library uses PyTorch and [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric) to implement message passing graph neural networks (GNN).